nowitsabby/dark-rpg-nextjs/assets/srd/combat/the_turn.md

 ### Full Actions

-A Full Action requires a character’s complete attention to accomplish\.
+A Full Action requires a character's complete attention to accomplish\.
 A character can take one Full Action on his turn and cannot take any Half Actions\.
 Running towards an opponent is an example of a Full Action\.

 ### Half Actions

-A Half Action is fairly simple; it requires some effort or concentration, but not so much that it consumes a character’s entire turn\.
+A Half Action is fairly simple; it requires some effort or concentration, but not so much that it consumes a character's entire turn\.
 A character can take two different Half Actions on his turn instead of taking one Full Action\.
 Readying a weapon or making a Standard Attack are both examples of Half Actions\.

 ### Reactions